Welcome to Little Horse Creek… where it is…

 Japanese soaking tub that is heated with a wood burning stove and refilled after each soak… so the water never requires chemicals but is always clean.

 The creek provides some great trout meals also.
-Here is a brookie our daughter Eleanor caught.
+Here is a trout our daughter Eleanor caught.

 The water refreshes in summer.
 Here is…